-Prescott has a charming downtown and plenty of shopping that’s perfect for a day trip.
-Here’s my guide for the best things to do in Prescott.
+With its charming downtown and small town feel, Prescott is perfect for a day trip.
+Here’s my ultimate guide to the best things to do in Prescott.

 But there are none of the cowboy cliches you’ll find in some other Arizona cities.